UniMath/agda-unimath/src/structured-types/h-spaces.lagda.md

 ## Properties

-### Every non-coherent H-space can be upgraded to a coherent H-space
+### Every noncoherent H-space can be upgraded to a coherent H-space

 ```agda
 h-space-Noncoherent-H-Space :